 Ariel Weinberger, PhD

-Dr. Ariel Weinberger is CEO & co-founder of Autonomous Therapeutics.
-Ari left Harvard Medical School to found Autonomous in 2 and has led the company since its founding.
-He has grown the team to more than 20 biomedical scientists and robotics engineers in its own 20,000 square foot R&D facility.
+Dr. Ariel Weinberger is CEO & Founder of Autonomous.
+Ari has led Autonomous since its founding in 2017, and grew Autonomous to more than 20 people in its own 20,000 square foot R&D facility in Rockville, MD.

 Under Ari’s leadership, Autonomous has raised tens of millions of dollars in non-dilutive and venture capital funding—and has pioneered new classes of RNA to enable precision and target-activated medicines from pandemic influenza to metastatic cancers.